1. Key Characteristics

 4. Is This the Right Cat for You?

-LOW: American curl cats do not have specific exercise needs in addition to those of regular cats.
+LOW: American Curls do not have specific exercise needs beyond those of regular cats.
 They are usually active and love to play with toys.
-They should be kept indoors to avoid injury or straying away from home because, again, they love their people.
+Keep yours indoors to avoid injury to them or to keep them from straying away from home.

 Don’t Miss: 10 Fresh and Easy Ways to Exercise a Cat